 Child and Human Development professionals nurture and teach young children in child care centers, nursery schools, as well as preschools, public schools, private households, family child care homes, and before- and after-school programs.
 They are charged to help children explore their interests, develop their talents and independence, build self-esteem and learn how to behave with others primarily using a play-centered curriculum.

 They capitalize on children’s play to further language development and introduce scientific and mathematical concepts.
 Specific emphasis is given to serving an ever-expanding multicultural and inclusive population.

-Child care workers held about 1.3 million jobs in 2012.
+Child care workers held about 1.26 million jobs in 2016.
 Many worked part-time.
-A little over a quarter of care workers were self-employed; most of these were family child care providers.
+At least 25% child care workers were self-employed; most of these were family child care providers.
 Twenty-four percent of all child care workers are found in child day care services, and about 20 percent for private households.
-The remainder worked primarily in local government educational services; nursing and residential care facilities; religious organizations; amusement and recreation industries; private educational services; civic and social organizations; individual and family services; and local government, excluding education and hospitals.
-Some child care programs are for-profit centers, which may be affiliated with a local or national company.
+The remainder worked primarily in local government educational services; nursing and residential care facilities; religious organizations; amusement and recreation industries; private educational services; civic and social organizations; individual and family services; and local government, excluding education and hospitals

 - Uniform/Name Badge $25.00